-KPMG has an ingrained culture of diversity and inclusion, focusing on shared values, experiences and aspirations.
+KPMG has an ingrained culture of inclusion and diversity, focusing on shared values, experiences and aspirations.

-KPMG has a culture of diversity & inclusion, shared values, experiences & aspirations.
+KPMG has a culture of inclusion & diversity, shared values, experiences & aspirations.

 Getting the right balance between personal and professional life can be tough.
 But being fit, healthy and happy improves work performance and morale.
 Our fair and flexible work practices support this.
 Our programs and practices improve work balance, and demonstrate our commitment to support the careers of our people.

 KPMG in Australia has team members from around the world, amid a culture of great ethnic and cultural diversity.
 This brings together varied experiences and perspectives that make KPMG a great place to work, as well as helping form sound relationships with our clients.

 We offer facilities for our people to engage in prayer and quiet contemplation during the working day and cultural/religious leave.